-- Keep out of extreme weather and altitude.
+- Keep your vape out of extreme weather and altitudes.

-- Do not heat with open flame or boiled water to alter oil viscosity.
+- Do not heat your vape pen with an open flame or boiled water to alter oil viscosity.

 - Remember to fully charge batteries before use.

-- Charge vape batteries like a cellphone for longest battery life.
-Charge fully, use till battery is exhausted, charge fully, use till battery is exhausted..
+- Charge vape batteries like a cellphone for the longest battery life.
+Charge fully, use until the battery is exhausted, charge fully, use until the battery is exhausted.

-- Make sure all packaging plastic has been removed from cartridge’s threads.
+- Make sure all packaging plastic has been removed from the cartridge’s threads.

-- Try screwing cartridge without over-tightening.
-In some cases, cartridges have been found to work when the connection seems slighly loose.
-(A blinking light can sometimes indicate the cartridge is screwed on too tightly.)
+- Try screwing the cartridge without over-tightening.
+In some cases, cartridges have been found to work when the connection seems slightly loose.
+A blinking light can sometimes indicate the cartridge is screwed on too tightly.